 The closure of the Sterling plant coupled with the necessary assessment of disposal fees has increased municipal tire costs and led to illegal disposal in many areas, especially our urban centers.
 Stored or discarded tires become breeding grounds for mosquitoes as they collect rainwater and lack natural predators.

 Bridgestone, a large tire manufacturer launched the Voluntary program to ensure that one tire was recycled for each tire sold.

 Connecticut has introduced bills for a tire stewardship program in 2015 and 2016.
 Below are listed links to studies that outline some of the fundamental information on scrap tire management.

-CT DEEP in partnership with the Product Stewardship Institute will host a Tires Stewardship Dialogue Meeting – Wednesday, January 21, 2015.
-To register click here: 2015 Tires Stewardship Dialogue Meeting
+CT DEEP in partnership with the Product Stewardship Institute hosted a Stewardship Dialogue Meeting on tires, Wednesday, January 21, in 2015.

 Link: WA Scrap Tire Report